 - Improve access to domestic and family violence services for CALD women, provide support and education.

 - Identify and test lasting ways for Safer Pathways workers to collaborate and work together with other community organisations, service providers and government agencies in the Mackay area to provide CALD women the best support available to them.

-Safer Pathways for CALD women is funded by the federal government and is delivered in the Mackay area by George Street Neighbourhood Centre in partnership with the Mackay Women Centre, Domestic Violence Resource Services and the Mackay Integrated Service Team.
-The program also and collaborates with the Mackay Regional Councils “Mackay Draws the Line” and other government and non-government agencies in Mackay.
+Safer Pathways for CALD Women Program is delivered in the Mackay area by George Street Neighbourhood Centre in partnership with the Mackay Women Services (Mackay Women’s Centre and Domestic Violence Resource Service) and the Mackay Integrated Service Team.
+The program also collaborates with the Mackay Regional Council’s “Mackay Draws the Line” initiative and other government and non-government agencies in Mackay.